chompy/platform_cc/README.md

 Slots
 -----

 When you start a project you can specify a 'save slot' to use with the 'slot' or 's' option.
 This lets you start the project with different storage locations for the services in your project.
 An example use case is loading a different MySQL database without losing the original.
+The slot value must be an integer.

 Examples...
 ```